Have you been interviewed by the police and Released under Investigation (RUI)?

 The Custody Officer needs to seek and consider, if practical to do so, the views of the alleged victim (if any) before imposing conditions that may have an impact on the alleged victim.
 This will also be a consideration if the suspect or police are applying to vary conditions.

 Time limit for suspects being released on pre-charge bail was extended

 The initial time limit for suspects being released on pre-charge bail has been extended from 28 days to 3 months.
 There are now two further extensions available.
 Approval from an Inspector or above will be needed for an extension from 3 to 6 months and approval from Superintendent or above for any extension from 6 to 9 months.
 If the police require more than 9 months an application must be made to the Magistrates’ Court for Judicial approval.

 Challenge to terms of conditions of bail may be made to the Magistrates’ Court at any time

-Challenge to decision to impose bail or not or to withdraw bail (before the 9 month period) should be made to Administrative Court by judicial review
+A challenge to the decision to impose bail or not or to withdraw bail (before the 9 month period) should be made to Administrative Court by judicial review

-What effect will this have on time scales for police investigations?
+What effect is this having on time scales for police investigations?

-It does not appear that the time limit for investigations will be affected by these new provisions as there is still no upper time limit imposed.
-Indeed, we may see more suspects released on pre-charge bail rather than released under investigation.
-This means more people will be subject to conditions and these conditions will last for longer than previously.
+It does not appear that the time limit for investigations is being affected by these new provisions as there is still no upper time limit imposed.
+Indeed, it may be that more suspects are being released on pre-charge bail rather than released under investigation.
+This means more people subject to bail conditions and these conditions will last for longer than previously.

 In turn, the ‘clock’ for police bail stops when the police refer the matter to the Crown Prosecution Service (CPS) for a charging decision.
 There is also no time limit for this period of review by the CPS meaning that investigations can continue for a lengthy time and suspects will continue to be subject to bail conditions.